welteki/docs.actuated.dev/docs/tasks/registry-mirror.md

 Then restart the service, and check the logs again.
 We do not recommend keeping this setting live as it will fill up the logs and disk quickly.

+## A note on KinD

+The self-actuated/hub-mirror action will configure both the Docker Daemon, and buildkit, however KinD uses its own instance of containerd and so must be configured separately.

+See notes on [KinD with actuated](/examples/kind) for more information.

 ## Further reading

 * [Docker: Configuration for the registry](https://docs.docker.com/registry/configuration/)